Audio Version:

 Mylo gulped.
 "They can't fly, right?"

 "Oh, they can fly, we just have to hope it isn't as desperate enough to go after us."
-Junia shuddered, pulling all of them away from the edge as a horrifying rain of slobber followed the rocks and dirt.
+Silver Paladin shuddered, pulling all of them away from the edge as a horrifying rain of slobber followed the rocks and dirt.
 "Their saliva can paralyze even the most powerful of monsters.
 We need to get away from here now."

-Junia rolled her shoulder, "Trust me, I won't make such a mistake."
+Silver Paladin rolled her shoulder, "Trust me, I won't make such a mistake."

 Trudging through the muck, Mylo drew heavy breaths.
 It was far slower going than even he had anticipated.
 This place was riddled with portals opening and closing.
 Unlike other portals, they seemed to be contained to this valley.
 At least, the other side looked like the same mucky, foggy valley.